popeadam/Kometa/docs/defaults/overlays.md

 ## Configurations

-To run a default Kometa Overlay file you can simply add it to your `overlay_files` using `default` like so:
+To run a default Kometa Overlay File you can simply add it to your `overlay_files` using `default` like so:

 ```yaml
 libraries: